Hialeah Gardens launches new initiative to combat speeding in school zones - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The results of the speed test highlighted Hialeah Gardens problem with speeding while reduce speed flashing lights were activated.

-565 cars sped through the Hialeah Garden school zone in one day, while 340 cars sped through the Matter Academy school zones.
+565 cars sped through the Hialeah Garden school zone in one day with another 340 cars speeding through Matter Academy school zones.

 A public information event is schedule for Thursday morning to further address how school and city officials plan to tackle speeding violations.